BU9D4DDY/Web_Penetration_Testing/Reconnaissance/ReadMe.md

 After finding as many domains on the target as possible, locate as many subdomains on those domains as you can.
 Each subdomain represents a new angle for attacking the network.
 The best way to enumerate subdomains is to use automation.

 Tools like `Sublist3r, SubBrute, Amass, and Gobuster` can enumerate subdomains automatically with a variety of wordlists and strategies.

+and also here are some online tools that can help [dnsdumpster](https://dnsdumpster.com/), [nmmapper](https://www.nmmapper.com/sys/tools/subdomainfinder/), [Spyse](https://spyse.com/), [Url Fuzzer](https://pentest-tools.com/website-vulnerability-scanning/discover-hidden-directories-and-files)

 You can build a tool that combines the results of multiple tools to achieve the best results.